cyberrumor/lp_overhaul/README.md

 If you still have both orange flames and lights in nordic dungeons, you likely have a plugin that adds mortal embers/flames to dungeons with mesh names that aren't swapped by LPO's BOS configs.
+The solution is to add those mesh names to the BOS configs so they're also swapped.

-If you have just orange lights, you likely have another Light Placer config mod (like Placed Light) which adds whitelists.
-You'll need to remove these whitelists to get rid of the orange lights.
+If you have just orange lights, you likely either have another Light Placer config mod (like Placed Light) which adds whitelists.
+The solution is to remove those whitelists to get rid of the orange lights.
+Alternatively, another Light Placer config mod may be adding orange lights to objects besides embers/flames.
+The solution is to modify the other Light Placer config mod's JSON files to not add orange lights to those objects.

 ## Solving Compatibility Problems